pooranjoyb/Park-n-Go/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD 2-Clause "Simplified" License - see the LICENSE file for details.